 Our knowledge about the classic fairy tales dates back only to the 16th and 17th centuries which, as far as we know, is when these stories were first written down.
 Recording the stories was an important development because, as Heidi Anne Heiner explains, ‘once the story is written down, it becomes static in that version.
 It is no longer only folklore, but part of the world's body of literature.’

 The classic fairy tales are mostly cautionary tales incorporating some kind of moral.
 Enchantment and animals who talk are common features and not all the stories end happily.

-Of course, as the idea of childhood as a distinct and carefree part of life developed in the 20th century, some of the fairy tales were softened and the darker elements removed.
-I call this the 'Disney-fication' of fairy tales and I'm not a fan of it!
+As the idea of childhood as a distinct and carefree part of life developed in the 20th century, some of the fairy tales were softened and the darker elements removed.
+I call this the Disney-fication of fairy tales and I'm not a fan of it!

 So the term 'fairy tales' was never really accurate and the classic fairy tales can more accurately described as 'tales of enchantment.'

 In the 16th, 17th and 18th centuries, several key people decided to record the folk and fairy tales that were well-known in their parts of the world.

 Some of their names are probably familiar:

 Many of the stories these men recorded have common elements, although there doesn't seem to be any evidence that they were familiar with each others work.
 What's more likely is that the stories have their origins in common human dilemmas and experiences and these, of course, are the same dilemmas and experiences that people have in all cultures.